 Posted on May 05, 2017

 Thinking about marriage?
-Before you jump the gun, make sure you’re as prepared as possible and know what you’re about to get yourself into.
-The following are some questions for you and your soon-to-be to peruse as you get to know one another.
-Beyond the simple, “What are your favorite movies?” and “What do you envision for the future?”
-It’s important to ask the tough questions, as well.
-With the exception of the faith-based questions, the following questions have been adapted from the book, “The Questions to Ask Before You Jump Into Bed,” by Laurie Seale (2005).
+Before you jump the gun, here are some questions for you and your soon-to-be to peruse as you get to know one another!
+Beyond the basics like, “What are your favorite movies?” and “What do you envision for the future?” it’s important to ask the tough questions, as well.
+With the exception of the faith-based questions, the following conversation starters have been adapted from the book, “The Questions to Ask Before You Jump Into Bed,” by Laurie Seale (2005).

 Getting to know yourself